febrenos/portfolio/README.md

 See professional information about me, I will be open to questions, proposal and feedbacks!

-website developed in HTML5, CSS3, JavaScript
+website developed in HTML5, CSS3, JavaScript.

 # Particles
 The logical animation particles generate radom